TWUOnline/ldrs591/_pages/unit-1-overview.md

 When you have completed this unit you should be able to:<span style="color: #ff0000"><strong> [check new outcomes]</strong></span>
 <ol>
  	<li>Distinguish between informal research and scholarly inquiry.</li>
- 	<li>Consider a recent decision you made as a leader and discuss how that decision relates to scholarly inquiry.</li>
+ 	<li>Consider a recent decision you made as a leader and discuss how scholarly inquiry applies to everyday decision making.</li>
- 	<li>Critically reflect on why evidence-based decision making is important for leadership.</li>
+ 	<li>Reflect on why evidence-based decision making is important for leadership.</li>
 </ol>
 &nbsp;
 <h3>Activity Checklist</h3>